 UW-BC enrolls approximately 550 full- and part-time students from over 40 high schools in a ten-county area; 20% are adults returning to school.

 UW-BC is nestled along the winding Red Cedar River on partially wooded land.
 Six buildings comprise the campus including Meggers Administration/Ritzinger Science Building, Library, Student Center, Gymnasium, Fine Arts Building and Physical Plant.
 The recently completed expansion project offers state-of-the-art science labs, high-tech classrooms, and comfortable student activity space.
 Other educational and recreational facilities include the Fitness Center, Observatory, Japanese Garden, three-hole golf course, baseball diamonds, 18-hole disc golf course and soccer field.
 A prairie restoration and wildlife habitat study area is also on campus and the CedarSide Trail for walking/biking runs through the campus.

-UW-BC has observatory sessions, educational trips, tutoring services, The Learning Center, online courses, Career Development Center, a summer session, and winterim session.
+UW-BC has observatory sessions, educational trips, tutoring services, The Learning Center, online courses, a summer session, and winterim session.

 Service Learning/Internship Programs

 Through partnerships developed between UW-BC and area businesses and community agencies, students can earn 1-2 credits while undertaking an independent academic project in a professional work environment.
 Benefits of participating in the Internship or Service Learning program include the opportunity to test skills and abilities, gain valuable experience, enhance a resume, and define educational and career goals.

 A scholarship program for first-year, continuing and transferring students is sponsored by the UW-Barron County Foundation.
 The scholarship fund is supported by donations from area businesses, individuals and civic groups along with the UW-BC faculty and staff.

 Community Interest Programs

 Continuing Education courses include a wide range of personal enrichment and professional development courses for all ages along with teacher re-certification programs and online learning opportunities.
-Other campus programs include the Best of Broadway theatre series, open forums, documentary film viewings, astronomical viewing sessions, Thursday@theU Lecture Series, Communiversity Band, Red Cedar Choir and art gallery exhibits.
+Other campus programs include theatre productions, open forums, documentary film viewings, astronomical viewing sessions, Thursday@theU Lecture Series, Communiversity Band, Red Cedar Choir and art gallery exhibits.